bkusenda/model-inspector/README.md

 # Model Inspector

 ## Overview
-Model Inspector is a tool for observing the internals Deep Neural Network as it's trained over time.
+Model Inspector is a tool for visualizing a Deep Neural Network's internal's as throughout training.
 It consists of two components: a python logging tool and a web based UI which visualizes the logged data.
 It currently works with basic Pytorch models and is in the very early stages of development.

 Version: **0.01-alpha**